Find results near a specified location

 Limit autocomplete results to specific place types

-This code example limits autocomplete results to cities only:
+This code example limits the autocomplete results to (cities) only.
+See Table 3 in the documentation.

 How to use custom PHP code?